-This matter proceeded by way of an ex parte Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the "Act"), and dealt with an Application for Dispute Resolution by the landlord for an Order of Possession based on unpaid rent and utilities and a monetary Order.
+This matter proceeded by way of an ex parte Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the "Act"), and dealt with an Application for Dispute Resolution by the landlord for an Order of Possession based on unpaid rent and a monetary Order.

-The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on May 13, 2015, the landlord's agent "KN" served the tenant with the Notice of Direct Request Proceeding via registered mail.
+The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on August 11, 2015, the landlord served the tenant with the Notice of Direct Request Proceeding via registered mail.
 The landlord provided a copy of the Canada Post Customer Receipt containing the Tracking Number to confirm this mailing.
 Section 90 of the Act determines that a document served in this manner is deemed to have been received 5 days after service.

-Based on the written submissions of the landlord, and in accordance with sections 89 and 90 of the Act, I find that the tenant has been deemed served with the Direct Request Proceeding documents on May 18, 2015, the fifth day after their registered mailing.
+Based on the written submissions of the landlord, and in accordance with sections 89 and 90 of the Act, I find that the tenant has been deemed served with the Direct Request Proceeding documents on August 16, 2015, the fifth day after their registered mailing.